jtarrio/webrtlsdr/docs/lowlevel.md

 ## Connect to the RTL-SDR stick

 Call the `get()` method in the `RTL2832U_Provider` class to connect to the RTL-SDR device.
-This method returns a promise that resolves to a `RtlDevice`.
+This method returns a promise that resolves to an `RtlDevice`.

 > [!NOTE]
-> You can only connect to a RTL-SDR device in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+> You can only connect to an RTL-SDR device in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 This means that your webpage must be served over HTTPS or hosted on `localhost`.
 >
-> You can only connect to a RTL-SDR device in response to a user interaction.
-This means that you cannot open the RTL-SDR device when the page is opened or automatically in other ways; the user must have clicked a button or pressed a key or interacted with the webpage right before you try to connect to the RTL-SDR device.
+> You can only connect to an RTL-SDR device in response to a user interaction.
+This means that you cannot open the RTL-SDR device when the page is opened or automatically in other ways; the user must have clicked a button, pressed a key, or interacted with the webpage right before you try to connect to the RTL-SDR device.

 When you call `get()`, the user sees a dialog box that asks which RTL-SDR device to connect to.
 Once the user confirms their choice, the promise returned by `get()` resolves to a `RtlDevice` object that is connected to the RTL-SDR device.
 If the user cancels, the promise resolves to an exception.

-You can close the connection to the RTL-SDR device calling the `RtlDevice` object's `close()` async method.
+You can close the connection to the RTL-SDR device by calling the `RtlDevice` object's `close()` async method.

 The `RTL2832U_Provider` class manages the USB connection.
 If you are going to open and close the RTL-SDR device multiple times, reuse the same `RTL2832U_Provider` object; otherwise, the user will get a confirmation dialog every time you try to open the RTL-SDR device.